 ITCCCA North All-State Cross Country Team –To qualify the runners must attend a school which is located in ITCCCA (North Division) boundaries.
 As determined by the IHSA results, the top 25 boys and top 25 girls regardless of class from ITCCCA-N division schools from each class will receive recognition.

 ITCCCA North All-State Track & Field Team – The top three performances regardless of class by athletes from the North Division in the IHSA State Track Meet, will receive a certificate.
 These awards will be distributed at the Fall Meeting.
 The members of the top 3 relays regardless of class, will also, receive certificates.

 ITCCCA North Athlete of the Year- Illinois track & Cross Country Coaches Association awards Athlete of the Year to honor Illinois Track & Cross Country Athletes who have demonstrated remarkable achievements that are in the North ITCCCA boundaries.
-At least one male & one female will receive this award annually.
+At least three males & three females will receive this award annually.
+Plaques will be awarded in the categories of: sprints, field, and distance.
 The recipients are selected by a committee of coaches and media who are members of the track & field and cross country community.